elixir-lang/ex_doc/assets/README.md

 ### `build`

 This will build a complete production bundle, including JavaScript and CSS.
+You will have to run `mix compile --force` for your new assets to be embedded into ExDoc.

 ### `clean`